alyxshang/sakuramaiden.nvim/README.markdown

 ### Version 0.3.0

 - Radically changed the colorscheme to be easier on the eyes.
-- This release brings more contrast and readability to the colorscheme.
+- Brings more contrast and readability to the colorscheme.

 ## NOTE :scroll: